-I am not quite sure by what happy chance The Assault by Harry Mulisch arrived on my ‘to read’ list, but I am profoundly glad that it did.
-If it was via your recommendation then please accept my unending gratitude.
+I will start this The Assault review by saying that I am not quite sure by what happy chance Harry Mulisch’s book arrived on my ‘to read’ list, but I am profoundly glad that it did.
+If it was via your recommendation, then please accept my unending gratitude.
 Although it seems premature to crown ‘the best work of fiction I have read all year’, so it must be.

 Anton Steenwijk is an ordinary boy – keen on planes and cars, arguing with his older brother – living in the extraordinary time and place of Occupied Holland at the tail-end of the Second World War.
 Perhaps slightly more thoughtful than some of his peers, with a love of and keen eye for nature which will later see him publish poems on the subject.
 He is happy to spend time watching the wave patterns created by the motorboats on the canal outside his Haarlem home.
 He recalls ‘branches… bleached by the sun’, notices ‘bare, ice-coated, impassive trees that were totally unaware of what wartime was all about’, while damaged railway lines stand ‘upright like the horns of a snail’.